Identification of Average Marginal Effects in Fixed Effects Dynamic Discrete Choice Models

+W.l.o.g., consider distributions of $\alpha$ with only two points support, $c$ and $c^{\prime}$ with $f_{\alpha}(c)=q$.
+Define the following function $d(y_{1},\alpha)$ that measures the extent in which equation \eqref{eq_proof_prop_2} is not satisfied:

-Condition (b) implies that $d(c,0) \neq 0$.
+Condition (b) implies that $d(y_{1},c) \neq 0$.
+For notational simplicity but w.l.o.g., consider that the initial condition $y_{1})$ has binary support $\{0,1\}$.
 Applying the same operations as in the proof of the sufficient condition, we get:

-By definition, the values of $d(\alpha_{i},s_{1})$ do not depend on the distribution $f_{\alpha}$.
-Therefore, there always exist (a continuum of) values of $q$ such that the right hand side of (\ref{proof Prop 7(B)(ii)}) is different to zero, and condition (a) does not hold.\qquad$\blacksquare$
+By definition, each value $d(y_{1},\alpha)$ is for a particular value of $\alpha$, and therefore, it does not depend on the distribution $f_{\alpha}$.
+More specifically, $d(y_{1},\alpha)$ does not depend on the value of $q$.
+Therefore, there always exists (a continuum of) values of $q$ such that the right-hand side of \eqref{proof Prop 7(B)(ii)} is different from zero, and condition (a) does not hold. $\qquad \blacksquare$

-\subsection{Proof of Proposition \ref{prop_3}}
+\subsection{Proof of Proposition \ref{prop_3_iden_ame}}